 - Whole school projects to develop skills and increase understanding take place

-The outreach service is tailored to the needs and aspirations of the school, to be identified at an initial meeting (free of charge and without obligation).
+The outreach service is tailored to the needs and aspirations of the school, which will be identified at an initial meeting (free of charge and without obligation).

-A typical outreach programme of visits will include:
+A typical outreach programme of visits (by the day) will include: